msantos/pseudocron/README.md

 * null: all

-For example, to force using the rlimit sandbox:
+For example, to force using the rlimit process restriction:

-    PSEUDOCRON_SANDBOX=rlimit make clean all
+    RESTRICT_PROCESS=rlimit make clean all

-The `null` sandbox disables sandboxing.
-It can be used for debugging problems with a sandbox.
+The `null` mode disables process restrictions and can be used for debugging.

-    PSEUDOCRON_SANDBOX=null make clean all
+    RESTRICT_PROCESS=null make clean all
     strace -o null.trace ./pseudcron ...

-    PSEUDOCRON_SANDBOX=seccomp make clean all
+    RESTRICT_PROCESS=seccomp make clean all
     strace -o seccomp.trace ./pseudcron ...

 # ALTERNATIVES